Last updated July 8, 2019 at 3:46 pm

 As the world population gets bigger we need to find different ways of growing food.
 Last year, over 800 million people went to bed hungry each night.

-This means that one in nine people across the world do not have access to the nutrients and vitamins essential for proper development and health.
+This means that one in nine people across the world does not have access to the nutrients and vitamins essential for proper development and health.

 Or perhaps an environmental scientist so I could help reverse the effects of Global Warming.